 Consider a small area δA on the surface of a body and the force acting on this area is δF.

-This force can be resolved into two perpendicular components
+This force can be resolved into two perpendicular components:

 Definition of Fluid

 A fluid is a substance that deforms continuously in the face of tangential or shear stress, irrespective of the magnitude of shear stress.
 This continuous deformation under the application of shear stress constitutes a flow.

 If a shear stress τ is applied at any location in a fluid, the element 011' which is initially at rest, will move to 022', then to 033'.
 Further, it moves to 044' and continues to move in a similar fashion.

-In other words, the tangential stress in a fluid body depends on velocity of deformation and vanishes as this velocity approaches zero.
+- In other words, the tangential stress in a fluid body depends on the velocity of deformation and vanishes as this velocity approaches zero.